Azure/terraform-provider-azapi/docs/resources/azapi_update_resource.md

 This resource can manage a subset of any existing Azure resource manager resource's properties.

--> **Note**: This resource is used to add or modify properties on an existing resource.
+-> **Note** This resource is used to add or modify properties on an existing resource.
 When delete `azapi_update_resource`, no operation will be performed, and these properties will stay unchanged.
 If you want to restore the modified properties to some values, you must apply the restored properties before deleting.